-The compensation committee believes that our recent say-on-pay votes affirm our stockholders' support of our approach to executive compensation.
-In 2022, the annual say-on-pay vote reflected overwhelming support of our executive compensation program, with approximately 98% of votes cast supporting such program.
+The compensation committee believes that our recent say-on-pay votes affirm our shareholders' support of our approach to executive compensation.
+In 2023, the annual say-on-pay vote reflected overwhelming support of our executive compensation program, with approximately 99% of votes cast supporting such program.
 We look forward to continuing to receive feedback from our shareholders through the annual say-on-pay advisory vote and to incorporating the feedback we receive as we evolve our executive compensation program.

-2022 Compensation Highlights
+2023 Compensation Highlights

-- In recent years we have continued to work to align our executive compensation programs with shareholder interests as compensation earned under these programs is substantially linked to the achievement of our corporate performance goals. - In the judgment of the compensation committee, and our Board, the financial and operational performance of the company in 2022 created substantial value for shareholders.
-Accordingly, and consistent with our pay-for-performance philosophy, the payouts under these programs for 2022 were substantially at or above target payout levels, given over-achievement against established performance targets. - Consistent with our pay-for-performance philosophy, in 2022 our executive compensation programs reflected a heavy emphasis on performance-based compensation, with the performance measures of our variable compensation components our target annual cash incentive and long-term equity incentives - being primarily based on the achievement of our 2022 corporate performance goals and our relative total shareholder return.
-For 2022, the graph below shows, for our named executive officers, the mix of fixed compensation, composed of base salary, compared to variable compensation, comprised of target annual cash incentive and long-term equity incentives (equity valued based on the average of our closing stock price over 30 days prior to the date of grant):
+- In recent years we have continued to work to align our executive compensation programs with shareholder interests as compensation earned under these programs is substantially linked to the achievement of our corporate performance goals. - Consistent with our pay-for-performance philosophy, in 2023 our executive compensation programs reflected a heavy emphasis on performance-based compensation, with the performance measures of our variable compensation components our target annual cash incentive and long-term equity incentives - being primarily based on the achievement of our 2023 corporate performance goals and our relative total shareholder return.
+The graphs below show the mix of fixed versus variable compensation for our Chief Executive Officer and other named executive officers in 2023.
+Fixed compensation includes base salary and variable compensation includes annual cash incentives and long-term equity incentives (equity valued based on the grant date fair value in accordance with FASB ASC 718).